Shaga-Matula/Iceberg/README.md

 # Error Catching

  ### A great deal of the project has been devoted to error catching from the user input.
 This is a complex procedure attempting to catch all input from the user, checking the input is valid.
+Please note that the text in some of the messages have changed due to line width restrictions.

 ## Error catch 1.
 (Help function)
 ### Error catch 1, will watch for user input and compare it to 'help' function.
 This will display a message informing the user that they will be brought to the help file and then returned to the game.